China second quarter GDP growth slows to 27-year low, more stimulus expected

 But June activity data on Monday showed industrial production, retail sales and fixed-asset investment all beat analysts' forecasts, suggesting that Beijing's earlier growth-boosting efforts may be starting to have an effect.

-Analysts also say room for more aggressive policy easing is also being limited by fears of adding to high debt levels and structural risks.
+Analysts also say room for more aggressive monetary policy easing is being limited by fears of adding to high debt levels and structural risks.

+"Cutting the benchmark deposit and lending rates - the likelihood is very low.
+It's more possible (that) they twist the market-oriented rates - cutting the interest rates of all those liquidity facilities also sends an important signal to the market," said Aidan Yao, senior Asia emerging markets economist at AXA Investment Managers in Hong Kong.

+"Fiscal policy is likely to be in the driving seat and monetary policy will act in a supportive role in the coming months."

-Industrial output climbed 6.3per cent from a year earlier, data from the National Bureau of Statistics showed, picking up from May's 17-year low and handily bearing a forecast for 5.2per cent growth.
+Industrial output climbed 6.3per cent from a year earlier, data from the National Bureau of Statistics showed, picking up from May's 17-year low and handily beating a forecast for 5.2per cent growth.

 Daily output for crude steel and aluminum both rose to record levels.